 });

-For a comprehensive guide to implementing push notifications in PWAs, see Using Push Notifications in PWAs.
+For the full setup guide, see Using Push Notifications in PWAs.

 Background Sync